Manini Banerjee

 Optical Microscopy, BFR, 5X | Material Cross section prior to activation

-Optical Microscopy, BFR, 10X | Top View (Left) revealing changes in the surface quality of the material upon base interaction.
-The material morphology coaggulates
+Optical Microscopy, BFR, 10X | Top View (Left), revealing changes in the surface quality of the material upon base interaction.
+The material morphology coagulates

 Optical Microscopy, BFR, 5X | Cross Section (Right) revealing how a basic environment causes a historical imprint ~0.9mm into the material